How to learn more from negative feedback

 5. Respectful

-10. Someone with an ear for clarity
+7. Someone with an ear for clarity

 How many editors like that are around?
 Not very many!
 Instead, we have to deal with the less-than-perfect people we encounter.
 This real-life demand sometimes makes us nervous and distrustful of all editors.
 But the point of my post today is that we can still learn from them, even the unpleasant ones, no matter how much we may dislike their style.

-Have you ever heard of the Dunning-Kruger Effect?
+Have you ever heard of the Dunning-Kruger effect?
 This psychological term refers to people of low ability (in anything — but today we’re talking specifically about writers) who have the impression that they’re actually pretty good at the task.
 In short, they cannot recognize how incompetent they are at something.

 On the other hand — and much more common among writers — are the people who under-estimate their ability to do something.
-I’ve written about this recently in my post on imposter syndrome.
+I’ve written about this in my post on imposter syndrome.

 So, when you face feedback from any editor, don’t blame them for their style (as I did), no matter how inept.
 Instead, focus on what you can learn from the exchange.